joshuaogunlade903-cpu/Zenith.js-release-/README.md

+<h3>STOP BUILDING BRIDGES START BUILDING APPS THAT WORK NATIVE LIKE EVERYWHERE WITH ONE CODEBASE</h3>
 Zenith.js is a micro clientside os Framework with masive capabilities
 Micro: it is small download size less than 80kb
 Self-contained: Contains everything that a pwa or spa will need